Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ## 🧠 How It Works

-- **Board & Pieces:** 64 squares; constants for piece type and color.
+- **Board Representation:** 64-square array, bitwise piece/color encoding.
-- **Evaluation:** Material, piece-square tables, mirrored squares for black.
+- **Evaluation:** Material, piece-square tables, passed pawn bonuses, king safety, and more.
 - **Move Generation:**
-  - Knights, kings, bishops, rooks, queens, pawns.
-  - Sliders use precomputed offsets and wrap-around checks.
-- **Move Ordering:**
-  - MVV-LVA for captures.
-  - Killer moves/history table for quiet moves.
-  - **Policy Network Hook:** Integrate a CNN for move probability scoring (currently a placeholder).
+  - Handles all normal moves and all pawn promotions.
+  - Accurate capture and quiet move generation.
 - **Search:**
+  - Iterative deepening with aspiration windows for robust move selection.
-  - Negamax with alpha-beta, PVS, LMR, and node count.
+  - Alpha-beta negamax with principal variation and TT lookups.
-  - **Quiescence search** at leaf nodes for tactical stability.
+  - Quiescence search for tactical stability at leaf nodes.
+- **SEE for Captures:**
+  - Orders captures by tactical safety using recursive static exchange logic.
+- **Hashing:**
+  - Zobrist hash for fast and reliable transposition table indexing.
 - **Output:**
-  - UCI-style `bestmove` in algebraic notation.
+  - UCI-style move output for easy GUI integration.

 ---

-## 🔥 What's New in v.1.2.4
+## 🔥 What's New in v.1.4.7

-- **Policy Network Integration:**
-  - Added hooks for CNN-based move probability scoring (`policy_scores` array).
+- **Full Pawn Promotion Support:** Both colors, all major pieces.
+- **Improved SEE and Capture Ordering:** Minimizes tactical errors.
+- **Robust Transposition Table:** 1M entries for deep search acceleration.
+- **King Safety Evaluation:** Penalizes exposed kings in the zone.
-  - Ready for external C/Python/TensorFlow integration.
+- **Opening Book Path and Loading (stubbed):** Ready for integration.
-- **Quiescence Search:**
-  - Tactical filtering for stable leaf node evaluation.
-- **Improved Move Ordering:**
+- **Assembly Macros for Move Generation:** Fast and flexible.
-  - Policy scores, killer moves, history, and MVV-LVA are combined for best move selection.
-- **Search Optimizations:**
-  - Principal Variation Search (PVS) and Late Move Reductions (LMR) for deeper, faster pruning.
-- **Cleaner Output, Structure, and Comments.**
+- **Better Modularization and Comments:** Easier for you (and others) to hack and extend.

 ---

 ## ⚠️ Limitations

-- Pawn logic: No promotions/en passant yet.
-- No castling or advanced rules.
-- Policy network is a stub—needs external integration for neural move ordering.
+- Castling, en passant, and some advanced rules are not yet implemented.
+- Opening book, Syzygy tablebase, and some evaluation components are stubbed.
+- Several functions are placeholders and can be implemented for full strength.
-- Not a complete chess engine yet; ideal for learning, hacking, and experimentation.
+- Not a finished competitive engine—ideal for learning, hacking, and extending.

 ---